ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

 The file has a series of methods to submit the calibration jobs, and analyse the results.
 For submission just run at the ganga prompt

- > RichCKCalibrate.submitCalibrationJobs(['XYZ.pck'])
+ > RichCKCalibrate.submitCalibrationJobs(name="MyName",pickledRunsList=['XYZ.pck.bz2'])

-where XYZ.pck is a file created in step 1.
-If you have more than one pickled file you wish to submit, just extend the list, e.g.
+where 'name; is just a name you can give the set of jobs, and pickledRunsList is a list of pickled python files, containing the run data, produced in step 1.

- > RichCKCalibrate.submitCalibrationJobs(['XYZ1.pck','XYZ2.pck'])
+If you don't give the pickledRunsList argument, the method will just use all files it finds in the RunData directory.

 This will submit a load of jobs, which with the grid gods willing, will eventually run...

 Once the jobs are finished (or even if a few aren't) you can analyse the results with

- > calibJobs = RichCKCalibrate.getCalibrationJobList()
+ > calibJobs = RichCKCalibrate.getCalibrationJobList(name="MyName")

 which returns a list of (completed) calibration jobs and